 Every insurance plan is going to have a contestability period, but not every plan is the same.
 There are several other factors you will need to compare to find the right plan.
 Some of the factors that you’ll need to decide on are what type of policy you’re going to buy, how much coverage you need, any riders you’re going to add, and which company has the lowest rates.

 Don’t let the contestability period scare you.
 As long as you’re honest with the insurance company, and you don’t lie or hide any information, your family will get the coverage they deserve.

-Another way to save money is to improve your health.
-The company is going to require you take a medical exam.
-The results of the exam are going to impact how you pay every month.
-During the medical exam, the company is going to look at your basic vitals, like your heart rates, your blood pressure, your weight, and they will also take a blood sample and a urine sample.
-All of these are going to determine how much you pay every month.
-Getting in better shape will help you better results from the insurance company.
+During the medical exam, the nurse will take your basic vitals, like your heart rates, your blood pressure, your weight, a blood sample, and a urine sample.
+All of these are going to determine your monthly premium.
+Getting in better shape will help you get better results from the insurance company.

 The quickest opportunity to getting the lowest rate is to contact us and have an agent present you with a quote from one of our many carriers.
 We have the ability to determine which company and plan will best suit you and your family’s needs.
 We can navigate the different underwriting questions and premium systems they use.